nsrivastava999/nsrivastava999/README.md

 * I have experience in the field of Frontend Development, Backend Development, SQL and NonSQL Databases, Firebase etc.💻

-* I am Technical Manager at Technology And Gaming CLUB - VIT Vellore.🎮
+* I am Technical Manager at Technology And Gaming(TAG) Club - VIT Vellore.🎮

 * Get in Touch with me on:
   [LinkedIn](https://www.linkedin.com/in/nsrivastava999/),[Twitter](https://twitter.com/NiharSrivastava).🤝